jamescarr/nodejs-training/lesson2-basics/ecmascript5/readme.md

 	console.log(sum(2,3,9,4,2));

 Now let us also cover the two alternative ways to invoke a function rather than just calling it directly.
 We could change the previous example to take advantage of an existing method on Array named reduce (which we will cover later) by invoking call on the function (which takes a first argument to represent the scope of this and followed by variable number of arguments to pass to it).

 	function sum(){
-		var reduce = Arrray.prototype.reduce;
+		var reduce = Array.prototype.reduce;
 		return reduce.call(arguments, function(a,b){
 			return a+b;
 		}, 0);